Cyberattacks: An increasingly worrying threat

 As digitalisation increases, and so much of the world, from company finances to democratic processes, comes to depend on secure and robust cloud solutions, an increasingly worrying threat is also emerging.
 Cyberattacks are coming more frequently, more devious and more damaging than before.

-Not long ago we got another reminder of how real the danger is, when it became apparent that the world had suffered another major cyberattack.
+Last year, we got another reminder of how real the danger is, when it became apparent that the world had suffered another major cyberattack.
 The attack exploited vulnerabilities in Microsoft Exchange, affecting many different enterprises (including Norway’s Parliament and 30,000 organisations in the US).

-“This is an attack with a global reach, that has hit a large number of targets.
+“This was an attack with a global reach, that has hit a large number of targets.
 If you don’t have proper security systems in place, you are much more vulnerable to external cyberattack.
 In today’s world, all companies should be taking security seriously,” says Møyfrid Øygard, Admincontrol’s Managing Director.

 She stresses that the threat picture is constantly evolving and escalating in complexity.